About this Install Guide

 If you see a different result, you are not using an Arm computer running 64-bit Linux.

-Download a release of OpenVSCode Server from the GitHub release area .
+Download a release of OpenVSCode Server from GitHub .
 The releases are in sync with VS Code and change frequently.
 Make sure to download the arm64 version.

 For example, use wget to download.